kubernetes-sigs/gateway-api/geps/gep-713/index.md

 #### Fanout status update problems

-The fanout problem is that, when an update takes place in a single object (a metaresource, or an object with a metaresource attached), an implementation may need to update _many_ objects if it needs to place details of what metaresource applies, or what the resultant set of policy is on _every_ object.
+The fanout problem is that, when an update takes place in a single object (a metaresource, or an object with a metaresource attached), an implementation may need to update _many_ objects if it needs to place details of what metaresource applies, or what the resultant set of metaresources is on _every_ object.

 Historically, this is a risky strategy and needs to be carefully applied, as it's an excellent way to create apiserver load problems, which can produce a large range of bad effects for cluster stability.